John Boen

 Built because I needed a structured study system I could actually use — not flashcards, but scenario-driven practice at exam depth.

-Content Systems Structured Data AI-Generated Content
+Content Systems Structured Data AI-Generated Content JSON

 Architecture